sparkdq.core

 to_dict() Dict[str, Any][source]

-Serializes the evaluation result to a dictionary.
+Convert the evaluation result to a serializable dictionary format.

 Returns: